 We often forget that the mouth is part of the digestive tract.
-It’s where all the digestive magic begins, so aiding the bacteria health in the mouth via the gut will not only help digestion but will also prevent against oral diseases like gingivitis and halitosis.
+It’s where all the digestive magic begins, so aiding the bacteria health in the mouth via the gut will not only help digestion but will also prevent oral diseases like gingivitis and halitosis.
 Yeah, that bad breath is probably coming from some digestive issue down below.

 8. You’ll pop fewer pimples.

 The skin is the external view of our internal health.
 Skin diseases like psoriasis, eczema or severe acne are all a reflection of our gut health.
-It’s been shown clinically that those who adopt a cleaner diet and heal the gut with the help of probiotics often see their skin conditions ease or go away all together.
+It’s been shown clinically that those who adopt a cleaner diet and heal the gut with the help of probiotics often see their skin conditions ease or go away altogether.

 9. You won’t get sick as often.

-And by this we mean everything from the common cold to disease prevention.
+And by this, we mean everything from the common cold to disease prevention.
 Strong gut flora increases immunity, stops yeast production (goodbye, candida), blocks the harmful effects of radiation, and produces healthy enzymes that in one study showed to potentially block cancerous tumor growth and aid in chemotherapy effectiveness.

 10. You’ll satisfy the urge to supplement while actually doing some good.